VardhanSuroshi/Memory-Design-And-Testing/README.md

   <img src="vertopal_f4e039de98fe4b5e9e2edb8d44ba6bdc/media/image12.png" alt="Image" width="600">
 </p>

-## 4.Stability of SRAM cell**
+## 4. Stability of SRAM cell**

 The stability of the SRAM cell can be described by the 'Butterfly curve' which is obtained by superimposing the voltage transfer curves (VTC) of the two inverters of the memory cell.
-Stability of the SRAM cell can be analyzed by measuring the Static Noise Margin (SNM).
-SNM is the measure of stability of the SRAM cell to hold its data against noise.
+The stability of the SRAM cell can be analyzed by measuring the Static Noise Margin (SNM).
+SNM is the measure of the stability of the SRAM cell to hold its data against noise.
 The Stability of the cell is given by the size of the maximum square box that can fit inside the Butterfly wing.

-Butterfly curve fro SRAM Cell :
+Butterfly curve for SRAM Cell :
 <p align="center">
   <img src="vertopal_f4e039de98fe4b5e9e2edb8d44ba6bdc/media/image13.png" alt="Image" width="300">
 </p>